ibnshafi/helios/README.md

 ## What is this?

-HELIOS/CHIRON is a **research-grade, fully-integrated 6-DOF robot arm simulator** built in pure Python.
-Every module — from DH-parameter kinematics to recursive Newton-Euler dynamics to a live impedance controller — is wired into a single interactive Matplotlib dashboard you can run in under a minute.
+ChessForge is a **complete, dependency-free chess engine** — no Stockfish, no python-chess, no shortcuts.
+Every rule, every search algorithm, every evaluation term is implemented from scratch in pure Python.

+Full FIDE legality.
+A real search.
+A real evaluator.
+A UCI interface.
+And a research platform for ML experiments and engine ablations.

-Pull it, run it, break it.
+Pull it, play it, break it.
 Then send a PR.

 ```
-Joint sliders  →  FK  →  Jacobian  →  IK (DLS)  →  Impedance Control  →  Live 3D Plot
+Legal Move Gen  →  Zobrist Hashing  →  PVS Alpha-Beta  →  Quiescence Search
-                                  ↓
+      ↓                                       ↓
-                         Gravity Torques (RNE)  →  Torque Sensor Sim  →  Lyapunov Check
+ King Safety                        Transposition Table
+ En Passant                         Aspiration Windows
+ Castling                           Null-Move Pruning
+ Promotion                          Late Move Reductions
+ 50-Move / Repetition               Killer / History Heuristics
 ```

 ---